3 Killers among us

 • Yellow, watery droppings

-• Laying hens will have an upright posture and most likley will be dead within 6 months (egg peritonitis)
+• Laying hens may stand with an upright posture and often die within six months (egg peritonitis)

-• Newly hatched will be dead within 6 days with swollen navel and a bad odur.
+• Newly hatched chicks: death within 6 days, often with a swollen navel and foul odor.

 • The respiratory tract

-The bacteria in it self can cause a range of symtoms but can also go hand in hand with other infections such as diffrent respiratory diseases, infectious bronchitis, infectious synovitis and newcastle disease.
+The bacteria can cause a wide range of symptoms on their own but are also commonly seen in combination with other infections, such as respiratory diseases, infectious bronchitis, infectious synovitis, or Newcastle disease.
+The severity of colibacillosis can range from acute to mild to chronic.

 Professor Ratigan "Poppi", Silkie Chicken